prometheus-0017/stallar-rpc/README.en-us.md

-# stallar-rpc
+# xuri-rpc

-stallar-rpc is an RPC framework that superficially supports object and callback passing.
+xuri-rpc is an RPC framework that superficially supports object and callback passing.
 In reality, however, no actual object migration occurs—the computation still takes place at its original location.

 Currently, only methods on objects can be passed; passing attributes is not supported.